💥

 The value for the Cellular Data (or Mobile Data in some regions) menu from the Cellular screen (it could be Mobile Data or Mobile in some regions) will be shown as “Primary”.
 Tap on it.
 This will show the following screen where you can change it.
 Here is what the screen will look like:

-This screen shows that the “Travel” line is selected for data service since the GigSky eSIM profile has been labeled as “Travel”.
-Do not select “Allow Mobile Data Switching” if you are traveling abroad as the mobile device may use the primary operator for data service, resulting in excess data charges.
+This screen shows that the “Travel” line is selected for data service since the GigSky eSIM profile has been labeled as “Travel.”
+Do not select “Allow Mobile Data Switching” while traveling abroad, as the mobile device may use the primary operator for data service, resulting in excess data charges.